learn-js/learn-js.github.com/_posts/2013-11-23-backbone-jquery-browserify.md

 Want to know exactly when proper support for CommonJS lands in the main jquery repository?
 [Search for CommonJS in the jQuery issues queue](http://bugs.jquery.com/search?q=CommonJS) to get a sense of the progress that developers have made.

 I'll update this post with revised details when upcoming versions of jQuery are released.

+See the full, operational code on github: [github.com/learn-js/jquery-backbone-browserify-example](https://github.com/learn-js/jquery-backbone-browserify-example).

+If you're getting started learning javascript & node.js you may want to purchase the [Learn.js bundle of books](http://gum.co/bundle01) that go more in depth with building applications using node.js, npm, and browserify. **[Learn more about the series](http://learnjs.io/#books)**.